 ADF continues to operate lending our skills to social change organizations like Champions Against Bullying, the LIFT agency for social change, Alzheimer’s Society of Canada, Tourettes Syndrome Foundation of Canada, to name a few.
 Creatively we continue to test and develop short form content launching a Kids channel called Bahloogah, the documentary reality series Fanboy to Framer (starring me), and the highly successful meta humour and entertainment channel Bad Advice for Good Times.
 Our branded and short form content has 10M+ hits on YouTube.

-There is no doubt that strong relationships and mutual respect is the key to doing great work and better business.
-And nothing is more rewarding than when past associates seek you out to work on their own business.
-In October of 2012 a client from FCB and a co-worker from Y&R invited me to work with them at Shaw media on brands I had helped launch some 14 years earlier.
-It was not an easy decision, I debated it for six months, ADF was doing well and the broadcast and entertainment industry was is in its most challenging period.
-But it was also at a turning point and this was a great opportunity to be part of the shift and bring to the table what I was learning in production and execution and what I already knew about marketing.
-I came on board to run the lifestyle portfolio including HGTV, Food, DIY, Slice, Lifetime, and within six months I was offered the role of creative director of Showcase, Action, History, H2, BBC Canada, Deja View, Twist TV, IFC, Movietime, Mystery, Nat Geo Wild, National Geographic Channel, production, and digital/UX design.
-There is no shortage of challenges in this business but by hiring talent with diverse skill sets and looking outside the entertainment industry we were able to produce not only more strategic and targeted work but seamlessly move the department into social/digital and short form content production.
+There is no doubt that strong relationships and mutual respect are the keys to doing great work and better business, so nothing is more rewarding than when past associates seek you out to work on their own business.
+In October of 2012, a client from FCB and a co-worker from Y&R invited me to work with them at Shaw media on brands I had helped launch some 14 years earlier.
+I was hired to run the lifestyle portfolio including HGTV, Food, DIY, Slice, Lifetime.
+Within six months I was handed the role of creative director of Showcase, Action, History, H2, BBC Canada, Deja View, Twist TV, IFC, Movietime, Mystery, Nat Geo Wild, National Geographic Channel, production, and digital/UX design.

 253 Benson Avenue • Toronto • Ontario • M6G 2J7 • 416 272 9878 • email@example.com